samberry19/bioviper/README.md

-msa.calc_coverage()          # calculates the alignment coverage and stores it as msa.coverage msa.calc_frequencies()       # calculates the frequency of each amino acid and stores it as msa.frequencies msa.search_id("HUMAN")       # returns all sequences with "HUMAN" in the id msa.search_sequence("ACYWL") # searches for a sequence record with the following subsequence msa.sequence_lengths()       # returns the length of each sequence without gaps in the alignment msa.dealign()                # gives you all dealigned sequences (gaps removed) msa.save(filename)           # saves to a file
+msa.calc_coverage()          # calculates the alignment coverage and stores it as msa.coverage msa.calc_frequencies()       # calculates the frequency of each amino acid and stores it as msa.frequencies msa.search_id("HUMAN")       # returns all sequences with "HUMAN" in the id msa.search_sequence("ACYWL") # searches for sequence record(s) with the following subsequence msa.sequence_lengths()       # returns the length of each sequence in the alignment, not countin gaps msa.dealign()                # gives you all dealigned sequences (gaps removed) msa.save(filename)           # saves to a file
 ```